YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Donor reserve still decides the plan

 AKN can reduce flexibility.
 If the lower donor area should be avoided, the available graft reserve may become smaller.
-In a young person with advanced hair loss, that can change the entire strategy.
-The right answer may be fewer grafts, a higher or more conservative design, medical stabilization, or no surgery for now.
+In a young man with advanced hair loss, that can change the entire strategy.
+The answer may be fewer grafts, a higher design, medical stabilization, a staged approach, or no surgery for now.

 I also explain that repair is harder than prevention.
 An overharvested donor area is already difficult to improve.
 If overharvesting happens in someone whose nape skin scars easily, the repair options become narrower.
 The first operation should leave the donor area acceptable with short hair, not just chase a large graft number.